UK weather: Met Office predicts how long rain will last before heatwave begins

 While conditions have been hot and humid for large parts of the country, as we move into July there is a higher likelihood of “above normal” temperatures, according to the predictions.

-Tuesday night was mostly warm and muggy in cities as sub-tropical air moved into the country, taking temperatures up to high teens.
+Tuesday night was mostly warm and muggy in cities as sub-tropical air moved into the country, taking temperatures up to the high teens.

-On Wednesday, heavy rain will be moving eastwards while southeastern areas are expected to remain mostly dry.
+On Wednesday, heavy rain will continue as it moves eastwards while southeastern areas are expected to remain mostly dry.

+A low pressure system is moving close to Iceland, creating a “warm sector” over the UK, Met Office meteorologist Alex Deakin said.

+“Most [of the UK] will start dry on Wednesday, but it won’t take long before some rain crosses through Northern Ireland and southern Scotland,” Mr Deakin said, adding that this weather front could “quite active during the day”.

+“With the humid air, there is potential for some heavy, even thundery downpours across parts of England and Wales, while Scotland and Northern Ireland will turn a bit drier after that initial rain, with a mixture of bright spells and showers.

-Northern Ireland and Scotland will experience brighter and fresher conditions after the passage of the rain band, while scattered showers are forecasted for the Western Isles.
+Northern Ireland and Scotland will experience brighter and fresher conditions after the passage of the rain band, Mr Deakin added, while scattered showers are forecasted for the Western Isles.

-The Met Office says a fragmented band of rain will continue moving east across England and Wales, intensifying after midnight with the possibility of heavy bursts.
-The rest of the country can expect dry weather with longer clear spells.

-Britons will begin to see drier and brighter conditions from Thursday, starting from the west as potentially heavy rain will clear southeast across England and temperatures climb upt o near normal.
+Britons will begin to see drier and brighter conditions from Thursday, starting from the west as potentially heavy rain will clear southeast across England and temperatures climb up to near normal.

+The weather is expected to feel fresher in the coming days as compared to the humid conditions experienced recently as air from the Atlantic moves into the UK, the forecaster said.

+On Thursday, the Met Office says large parts of the UK can expect dry weather with longer clear spells but a fragmented band of rain will continue moving east across England and Wales, intensifying after midnight with the possibility of heavy bursts.

-As we enter July, the weather is expected to remain changeable, the Met Office says.
+As we enter July, the weather is expected to remain changeable in the first half, the Met Office says.

 The period will bring a combination of sunny spells, rain, and scattered showers, with a higher likelihood of thundery showers in northwestern regions.